Juilzze/HyTe_banproject/README.md

 **HyTe_banproject**

-Hello, this is my school project which is simple ban control software made with Python (Tkinter) and MySQL.
+Hello, this is my school project which is super simple client-side ban control software made with Python (Tkinter) and MySQL.
 To setup this software you'll have to follow these simple steps.
 Lets begin!

 <h2>1.1</h2>